karimwitani/developer_journey/docs/source/uol/semester_2/fundamentals_computer_science.md

 - we take the lower item in the remaining strucutre (bottom right) and place it at the root of the tree (where the smallest item was previously)
 - repeat process

-TODO:

-1. write pseudocode of heap sort
-2. how many tree do we heapify?
-3. how many swaps did we execute in each tree
-4. what is the advantage of heap sort over insertion sort?

 ## Week 17 - Algos II - Part 1

 9.101 recursion